satya-arjunan/visocyteold/Utilities/Sphinx/config/python-2-vs-3.rst

 Python Version 2 versus 3
 =========================

-ParaView is working towards full Python 3 support.
+Visocyte is working towards full Python 3 support.
 To that end, python code should be written so it is compatible with Python 2.7 and Python 3.5.

 Here are the changes we have needed making the transition to Python 3.